 Sunday nights find me nestled between stacks of my favorite cooking magazines and books.
-Pen and paper ready I delve through to find that just […]
+Pen and paper ready I delve through to find that just so perfect dish to try.
+Some weeks I’m ambitious and try out a new recipe for every meal.
+Other weeks find me a bit more […]

 Since I was sick for so long, I really let things go around the house.
-I’m still recovering from the pile of dirty dishes and […]
+I’m still recovering from the pile of dirty dishes and the dust monsters – they’ve gone so far past those docile sounding “bunnies”.
+Now that I’m healthy and able again, one of my biggest goals […]

 I should tell you, I love tacos.
 I like chicken tacos, fish tacos, beef and bean, bean and cheese, tofu, avocado.
 Tacos are probably hands down my favorite food.
 After my 40 minutes of chest and bicep exercises are up I am jonesing for some freaking tacos.
 If I don’t get some tacos stat I’m going to have a serious melt down of give me now fits.